cassiomolin/microservices-springboot/README.md

 1. Open a command line window or terminal.
 1. Start the `product-service` application: `java -jar product-service-1.0.jar`
-1. This service will start on the port `8001` and it will automatically register itself in the service-discovery.
+1. This service will start on the port `8001` and it will automatically register itself in the service discovery.
 Check the Eureka console.

 ### Running the shopping list service application

 1. Open a command line window or terminal.
 1. Start the `shopping-list-service` application: `java -jar shopping-list-service-1.0.jar`
-1. This service will start on the port `8002` and it will automatically register itself in the service-discovery.
+1. This service will start on the port `8002` and it will automatically register itself in the service discovery.
 Check the Eureka console.

 ### Running the API gateway application